brainsatplay/webgl-plot-utils/README.md

     color?:[number,number,number,number]|ColorRGBA,

-    position?:number, //stack position? default is the order you define the lines in this object or you can have them overlap autoscale?:boolean, //autoscale the data to -1 and 1 and stack, default true so you can just pass whatever scaled?:number[], //rescaled values (same as values if autoscale is false) ymin?:number, //min y to scale based on? sets bottom of line visible ymax?:number, //max y to scale based on? sets top of line visible
+    position?:number, //stack position? default is the order you define the lines in this object or you can have them overlap autoscale?:boolean|2, //autoscale the data to -1 and 1 and stack, default true so you can just pass whatever, setting 2 allows for clamping but is slower (CPU based) scaled?:number[], //rescaled values (same as values if autoscale is false) ymin?:number, //min y to scale based on? sets bottom of line visible ymax?:number, //max y to scale based on? sets top of line visible